CRKT Drifter Folding Pocket Knife Review

 The CRKT drifter is a featherweight EDC knife with a classy yet totally minimalist design.

 It features finely textured G-10 handles, a satisfyingly thick liner lock and a hollow ground drop-point blade made of 8Cr14Mov steel.

 To wrap this folder up in a single sentence, the Drifter is a solid, no-nonsense and definitely no-frills EDC folding knife.

 A gross oversimplification would be to say that this knife is appropriate for anyone looking to maximize the value they get for the price they pay…

 Though, to be a bit more specific (and helpful) to you, I would say this knife naturally gravitates toward those seeking a small, lightweight, indiscreet, and ultimately unflashy pocket knife.

 Let me explain it like this: If you only like bold extravagant knives with lots of style, this knife is not for you.
 If you only like big knives, this knife is not for you.
 If you only like assisted opening knives, that’s right, you guessed it: this knife is not for you.

-If, however, you can come to terms with a humble kind of knife that offers high reliability, high quality materials, a classy design and a pleasant user experience, all for a great price, then this knife is absolutely worth looking further into!
+Now, if you can come to terms with a more humble kind of knife that offers high reliability, high quality materials, a classy design and a pleasant user experience, then this knife is absolutely worth looking further into.

-After having EDC’d this knife for a prolonged period of time and tested it extensively, I’ve concluded that the Drifter is a smaller, simple, non-intimidating knife that is exceptionally well made for such an attractive price point.
+After having EDC’d this knife for a prolonged period of time and tested it extensively, I’ve concluded that the Drifter is a smaller, simple, non-intimidating knife that is exceptionally well made for the price point.

-For those who simply can’t get their hands on enough value EDC knives, or simply need a reliable knife for every day carry that is both dependable and inexpensive, I believe this one’s gonna be real tough to ignore.
+For those who simply can’t get their hands on enough value EDCs, or simply need a reliable knife for every day carry that is both dependable and inexpensive, I believe this one’s gonna be real tough to ignore.